 The “white fragility” approach amounts to shaming.
 But shaming people leads to humiliation, and humiliation sows the seeds of blowback.

 At Moral Courage College, we teach diversity without shaming.
 Here’s the science behind our success.
 Our specialty is to equip people to turn disagreement into engagement and, ultimately, into shared action.

 Moral Courage College teaches this skill to three audiences:

 Schools: Equipping educators to teach moral courage

 This video shows the impact of Moral Courage College on a high school.
 Now, we’re developing an online course for certified teachers who want to introduce moral courage to their students.
 And after completing the online course, educators can deepen their commitment to moral courage by taking an in-person, multi-day, immersive course with Irshad.
-Here’s more about how we teach.
+Here’s more about the MC philosophy and methodology.